lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Use short realistic windows for cost validation but ensure they include peak and idle patterns because Serverless billing depends on active use patterns.
 - Automate metric collection (CloudWatch + export of SVL/STL diagnostics) so you can reproduce comparisons.

-If you want, I can sketch a concrete validation test plan (queries to run, sample SQL to capture production queries, metrics to capture from CloudWatch and STL tables) or a checklist you can hand to an operations team.

 ## How do you estimate and control Serverless RPU-seconds for varying workloads?
 Start from the billing unit and work backwards: an RPU-second = (RPUs allocated to your workload) × (seconds those RPUs are used).
 So to estimate and control Serverless RPU‑seconds you need to (A) measure/estimate RPUs required for a workload and how long those RPUs run, and (B) apply configuration, architectural and operational controls to reduce either the RPU level or the time it runs.